zpuckeridge/blog/content/blog/create-your-own-blog/index.md

 ---
-title: "Create your own Blog with Gatsby"
+title: "Create your own Blog with Gatsby and GitHub Pages"
 slug: create-your-own-blog
 date: 2021-05-06
 tags: Technical
 ---

-# Create your own Blog with Gatsby and GitHub Pages

 The following article will go through the process of using Gatsby and React to build a simple and minimalistic blog which will be hosted using GitHub Pages.

+---

 ## Disclaimer:
 The following article assumes that you some general knowledge in the following areas:
 - Git
 - Linux Terminal

+---

 ## What is Gatsby?
 Gatsby is an open source frontend framework commonly used in the development of fast websites and websites.
 It generates static websites, similar to Next.js and Jekyll.